 Since 2016, EDA has been delivering more comprehensive “EU funding” seminars in Member States (CY, ES, AT), by introducing all defence-related stakeholders , among others, to ESIF and COSME opportunities: about 250 participants have attended (from industry, RTOs, academia, MoDs/Armed Forces, etc.) these seminars.
 Taking into account the earlier organized training, workshops and seminars on ESIF, more than 1500 defence-related experts (from MoDs, SMEs, universities, research and technology organisations, etc.) have benefitted from EDA’s events in Member States.
 Aside to above seminars, the Agency has facilitated high-level roundtables fostering contacts between Ministries of Defence (MoDs) and defence industry on the one hand, and Member States’ actors deploying EU funding opportunities nationally, on the other hand, with the participation of the European Commission, the network of national “SME Envoys” and the EEN.
 As a result, both ESIF Managing Authorities and COSME financial intermediaries have been briefed on the specific eligibility rules for defence-related stakeholders.
 In future, subject to Member States request, the Agency may deliver EU funding seminars aimed at advising defence-related stakeholders on differentiated access to European funding opportunities.

 Also EDA’s web-tools play a prominent role within the “Access to EU Funding” work in order to support broadly - in a smart, immediate and effective way - the defence industry, particularly SMEs.
-Additionally to above mentioned EDA’s COSME and ESIF web-platforms, EDA has published on its website and an updated one-page synopsis on main EU funding opportunities to provide all defence-related stakeholders with first-sight orientation on ESIF, COSME, Horizon2020, EDA’s ad-hocs, European Defence Fund (Preparatory Action for Defence Research and European Defence Industrial Development Programme), Erasmus+, European Investment Bank.
+Additionally to above mentioned EDA’s COSME and ESIF web-platforms, EDA has published on its website an European Funding Gateway to provide all defence-related stakeholders with first-sight orientation on ESIF, COSME, Horizon2020, EDA’s ad-hocs, European Defence Fund (Preparatory Action for Defence Research and European Defence Industrial Development Programme), Erasmus+, European Investment Bank, CEF (SESAR).

 The EDA work on “access to EU funding” is part of the Agency’s role to act as facilitator towards the European Commission and EU Agencies, and as the interface upon MS’ request, exploiting wider EU policies to the benefit of Defence.
 Within this role, and on the basis of the prioritisation conducted by Member States within the CDP-OSRA-KSA framework, EDA can inform the EU funding instruments foreseen in the EDAP.
 The objective is to deliver capabilities, ensure a competitive, innovative and balanced basis for Europe’s defence industry by mobilising EU support in addition to Member States' financing.